Home EuropeWhy Saaremaa Is Estonia’s Must-See Island

 Getting There

 Saaremaa is accessible by ferry and air.
 Regular ferry services operate between the mainland port of Virtsu and the island of Muhu, which is connected to Saaremaa by a causeway.
 The ferry journey, run by TS Laevad, is a scenic 30-minute trip across the Suur Strait.
+For those preferring air travel, flights from Tallinn to Kuressaare Airport offer a quick and convenient option.

 Getting Around